HumanSignal/label-studio/docs/source/tags/choices.md

 meta_description: Customize Label Studio with multiple choice labels for machine learning and data science projects.
 ---

-Use the Choices tag to create a group of choices, with radio buttons, or checkboxes.
+The `Choices` tag is used to create a group of choices, with radio buttons, or checkboxes.
 Can be used for single or multi-class classification.
 Use for advanced classification tasks where annotators can choose one or multiple answers.

 Choices can have dynamic value to load labels from task.
 This task data should contain a list of options to create underlying <Choice>s.
 All the parameters from options will be transferred to corresponding tags.

-The Choices tag can be used with any data types.
+The `Choices` tag can be used with any data types.

 ### Parameters
+<i> Table 1: Parameters used in `Choices` tag. </i>

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |